bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/2-hull2d/P2-hull2d.md

 couple of testing cases.

-In addition, you will write a brief report to showcase your code, containing (1) brief description of what sort of inputs constitute degeneracies for the algorithm and how you handled these degeneracies;
+In addition, you will write a brief report to showcase your code, containing
+* (1) brief description of what sort of inputs constitute degeneracies for the algorithm and how you handled these degeneracies;
-(2) pictures of the two initializers you created (2) pictures of the other initializers you used; (3) pictures of the convex hulls computed for each initial configuration of points --- for all these choose a reasonable value of n (4) if your code does not work in all cases, explain.
-(5) any extra features.
-(6) Time you spent in: Thinking;
+(2) pictures of the two initializers you created
+* (2) pictures of the other initializers you used;
+* (3) pictures of the convex hulls computed for each initial configuration of points --- for all these choose a reasonable value of n
+* (4) if your code does not work in all cases, explain.
+* (5) any extra features.
+* (6) Time you spent in: Thinking; Programming; Testing; Documenting; Total.
-Programming; Testing; Documenting; Total; (7) Brief reflection prompts (you don’t need to address all): how challenging did you find this project? what did you learn by doing this project?
+* (7) Brief reflection prompts
+(you don’t need to address all): how challenging did you find this project? what did you learn by doing this project?
 What did you wish you did differently?
 If you worked as a team, how did that go?
-What would you like to explore further?)
+What would you like to explore further?

 ### Overview